ukhsa-collaboration/covid19-app-system-public/doc/architecture/api-contracts/app-availability-distribution.md

 ### Example: Demising the app

 App demise is supported just like security and policy force upgrades.
-We set the minimum version to a non-existant version, along with the appropriate message.
+We set the minimum version to a non-existent version, along with the appropriate message.

 ```json
 {